 "Love and Death on Long Island"

 Much of 1997's "Love and Death on Long Island," starring John Hurt and Jason Priestly, was filmed in Nova Scotia, but filming also took place on the east end of Long Island.

 Filmed in Glen Cove, "A Perfect Murder" (1998) starred Viggo Mortensen, Gwyneth Paltrow and Michael Douglas.

-Old Westbury Gardens played a small role in in 1999's "Cruel Intentions," starring Sarah Michelle Gellar and Ryan Phillippe (pictured), as well as Reese Witherspoon.
+Old Westbury Gardens played a small role in in 1999's "Cruel Intentions," starring Sarah Michelle Gellar, Ryan Phillippe and Reese Witherspoon.

 "Man On the Moon"

 Some scenes of "Man On the Moon," the biography of comedian Andy Kaufman, starring Jim Carrey, were shot at Saddle Rock Estates in the Village of Saddle Rock near Great Neck.

 "Meet the Parents," the popular 2000 comedy starring Robert De Niro and Ben Stiller, was filmed in Port Washington, Old Brookville and Greenvale.
 Louie's Shore Restaurant, in Port Washington, was used in some scenes.

 Director Ben Younger's "Boiler Room" (2000), about a college dropout who takes a high pressure job with an investment firm, filmed some driving scenes in Garden City.